nrkn/js1k-2019/README.md

 ![win](public/ddc17cd8b705c285185320d87bd5d2e7f5c7e7fe-win.png)

-Some text or something saying "you win!" would have been nice, but wayyy too many bytes!
+Some text or something saying "you win!" would have been nice, but way too many bytes!

-What I ended up doing for the win screen was sending the player to a new level, just like if they went down the stairs, but having the map generator not generate anything for the "win" level - I expected it to just show the player in the center of the screen, but a by-product of the way the draw loop works means that the first half of the viewport is coloured differently to the last half, which is actually quite a nice glitch.
+What I ended up doing for the win screen was sending the player to a new level, just like if they went down the stairs, but having the map generator not generate anything for the "win" level - I expected it to just show the player in the center of the screen, but a by-product of the way the draw loop works means that the first half of the viewport is coloured differently to the last half, because after the player gets drawn, the fillstyle is set to the player color, which is actually quite a nice glitch.

 The floor sprite was again simplified - it reuses a row from the ghost sprite,